 Or maybe you have not quite become friends with yourself, so now all the time you have for yourself in this new country is just magnifying the issues you know are lurking under the surface, waiting for you to pay attention to them.

-I did not start to feel any sort of satisfaction with my social life until I let go of any expectations on timelines.
+I did not start to feel any sort of satisfaction with my social life until I let go of any expectations on timelines and quantity of friends.

 Meanwhile, we have to learn to enjoy what we do have.

-For instance, I taught myself to feel just as socially fulfilled by brief chats or even longer conversations with random people without expecting them to become my new best friend that I see on a regular basis.
+For instance, I’ve taught myself to feel just as socially fulfilled by brief chats or even longer conversations with random people without expecting them to become my new best friend.

-I wholly let go of seeking friends, and rather focused on having a good time with that person for however long we were in each other’s company.
+I have wholly let go of seeking friends, and rather focused on having a good time with that person for however long we are in each other’s company.

 But even then, it is not guaranteed that I will meet them again or that they become a regular fixture in my life.